-Staff, volunteers and regular visitors are required to complete this form and pass it to [ENTER NAME OF DSL] if they have a safeguarding concern about a child in our school.
+Staff, volunteers, and regular visitors are required to complete this form and pass it to CLAIRE CHAPMAN if they have a safeguarding concern about a child in our school.

 Full name of child Date of Birth Class/Tutor/Form group Your name and position in school

-9.00
+1

 Nature of conc ern/disclosure

-Please include where you we there, what did the child say nat you saw, who else was
+Please include where you there, what did the child sa nat you saw, who else was

 Time & date of incident:

-Who are you passing this information to?
-Name:
+Who are you passing this Name: information to?

 Position:

-[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously]
+[Ensure that if there is a completed] [Make it clear if you have

-raised a concern about a similar issu e previously]

 Your signature:

-Time form completed: Date:
+Time form completed: